Tradition, Origins, and History of Chamomile Tea

 However, the concern and safety regarding this tea under these circumstances is still not fully proven or well studied.

-4. Unsafe When Drinking In Excess
+4. Unsafe When Drinking Too Much

 In general, the consumption of chamomile tea is very safe until taken in excessive amounts, as with all other foods.
 If this happens, you may experience strong abdominal pain, bouts of vomiting, or even diarrhea.